alexandertrefz/essence/docs/diagnostics.md

 A Function that declares a return Type has a path through it that returns nothing.

+### `infinite-recursion`

+A Method whose every returning path hands back a direct call to itself, so it has no base case and can never return.
+Reported only when the recursion is unconditional — a call reached through a `match` that narrows the receiver, or guarded by a branch that returns a base value, is left alone.

 ### `top-level-return`

 A `<-` outside of any Function.